-This is a great way to get an extra-large crowd into your place one or two nights a week.
-These events are often standing room only, and all it costs is a couple of microphones and a set of speakers.
-Open it up to music, poetry and stand-up comedy.
+Open mic nights are a great way to get an extra-large crowd into your place one or two nights a week.
+These events are often standing room only, and the only costs are a couple of microphones and a speaker.
+Open it up to music, poetry, or stand-up comedy.

-A word of warning: Have someone set up with a pad of paper and start a list an hour before show time so there is a way to funnel the performers.
+To organize performers, simply offer a sign-up list an hour before show time.
 Soon you will have a reputation as a happening place.

-We know of the owner of a Mexican restaurant who holds tequila tastings.
-He charges $30 a head and they are sold out weeks in advance and there is always a waiting list.
-The buzz is unbelievable!
+A huge part of restaurant promotion is using what’s at your disposal.
+We know the owner of a Mexican restaurant who holds regular tequila tastings.
+They charge $30/person and sell out weeks in advance.
+The buzz it creates is unbelievable!

 7. Birthday Marketing

 Do you collect customer information?
 If so, taking advantage of birthdays can be a great way to increase restaurant sales.

 By using a service, or loyalty program, you automatically send customers a Happy Birthday message with a customized restaurant promotion.